 The final resting place of Eva Perón (Evita) and Juan Perón is La Recoleta Cemetery.
 I wanted to visit to pay my respects.
 I knew the cemetery was some form of attraction, but I did not know what to expect.
 First, know that it is massive.
 If you plan to see it all, you will need several hours.
 It’s eerie and gothic.

+In some cases, downright scary.
+Some of the tombs have been vandalized, and some of the coffins are open.
+It’s sad to see the graves that are not maintained in this state.
+From what we were told, it boils down to money.
+If the living can’t afford to maintain the tomb, so be it.
+Some of the graves are astonishingly adorned with grand monuments.
+There are entire family tombs, and you can see who had stature or money.
+Evita’s resting place is significant but pales in comparison to the grandeur of the other graves.
 This place is also full of cats.
-The cats do get fed, so I assume this is for vermin control.
+The cats are fed, so I assume this is for vermin control.
 Sadly, the cats are wild, and we saw one catch a bird.
-I know this is nature but the cat drug it around alive forever and you could hear the bird screaming.
-If you are in Buenos Aires, this is a must see, but it’s not for those with a faint heart.
+I know this is nature, but the cat drug it around alive forever, and you could hear the bird screaming.
+This is a must-see if you are in Buenos Aires, but it’s not for those with a faint heart.
 If you have seen Double Jeopardy, recall the scene in the cemetery?
 It is like this, only creepier.

 We opted for a tour with this one to avoid any potential hassle.
 This place will only take you a couple of hours to take in the highlights.
 If you want to stay longer, you can and should.
-I wish we did because the bars were bustling, and all have tango as entertainment.
-A great place to buy souvenirs if you like souvenirs.
-I don’t but each to their own.
-If you head to Caminto, you will also see the famous La Bombonera stadium, and you can opt to take a tour.
+I wish we did because the bars were bustling, and all had tango as entertainment.
+This is also a great place to buy souvenirs if you like souvenirs.
+I don’t, but each to their own.
+If you head to Caminito, you will also see the famous La Bombonera stadium, and you can opt to take a tour.